random689/tp/docs/DeveloperGuide.md

    1. Prerequisites: The list has at least one person.

    1. Test case: `deleteStudent 1`<br>
-      Expected: A first student is deleted.
+      Expected: The first student is deleted.

 2. Delete a student with an invalid index.